stacklane/docs/🗄/Article/settings/app.md

 Legacy support for iOS does not have the "[Web App Manifest](https://developer.mozilla.org/en-US/docs/Web/Manifest)" recommendation.

-Therefore we recommend only emitting Apple specific information on one HTML endpoint &mdash; this being the specific endpoint which a user is expected to choose "Add to Home Screen" from.
+Therefore we recommend only emitting Apple specific information on one HTML endpoint -- this being the specific endpoint which a user is expected to choose "Add to Home Screen" from.

 To explicitly emit Apple related tags, and assuming a layout template as in the example above: